 Brown Rice cooking methods

-2 ½ cups water (filtered or spring) for pressure cooking; 4 cups water for boiling
+- 2 1/2 cups filtered or spring water for pressure cooking; 4 cups for boiling

-1 inch piece kombu or a pinch of unrefined sea salt
+- one inch piece of kombu, or a pinch of unrefined sea salt

 Place 2 cups washed brown rice in a pressure cooker with 2 ½ cups water and salt or kombu.
 Bring up to pressure on a medium-high flame.
 When pressure is up, place a flame deflector underneath (to distribute the heat evenly) and lower flame.
 Cook 45-50 minutes.
 Turn off heat and let pressure reduce.